What is Inventory Financing and What Are Your Best Options?

 If your own provider offers you the financing option, you can receive funding to purchase inventory and then repay those borrowed funds in a short amount of time.
-Unlike most forms of inventory financing, this is a great way for new companies without established financial histories to borrow money so they can get their business up and running.
+Unlike most inventory financing forms, this is a great way for new companies without established financial histories to borrow money so they can get their business up and running.

 Using a line of credit gives your business the flexibility to always have funds available whenever you need them.
 You can use the credit when you need it and leave it alone when you don’t.
 And if you don’t use the credit, you don’t need to pay any interest.
 There’s no fixed amount that you need to use—you can simply use the credit for however much inventory you need to purchase.

-- We have minimum requirements: you need to earn $30,000 in annual gross sales and have been operating your business for only 9 months.
+- We have minimum requirements: you need to earn $30,000 in annual gross sales and have been active and registered for only 9 months.

 - Our borrowers don’t need to put up collateral or any personal guarantee.
 In the case of inventory financing, this means you don’t need to put up the inventory you are acquiring as collateral to guarantee your loan.

 - Our loan process is simple and quick: you can get the funds you need to buy your inventory in just 2 days!
 This is an excellent opportunity if you are trying to take advantage of a special sale or limited-time offer on inventory.

 - After 12 months of timely payments, you can graduate to a second loan.
 This will bring you the opportunity to obtain more inventory or improve any other area of your business.